- About Us

 We will create a therapy plan that will stimulate and develop cognitive-communication skills through modalities that are proven by science and our own experience.
 If we can pinpoint the cause it will help, but that is not our number one purpose.
 Our number one purpose is to help your child:

 We are on the cutting edge of speech and language therapy and have been for decades.
-Our founder, Jane Shook, is world-renowned for her innovative and highly effective approach to treatment.
+Our founder, Jane Shook, is well-known for her innovative and highly effective approach to treating cognitive challenges.